Photon-HDF5/phconvert/README.md

 [JSON file](https://github.com/Photon-HDF5/phconvert/blob/master/phconvert/specs/photon-hdf5_specs.json)
 which contains the list Photon-HDF5 field names, types, and descriptions.
 *phconvert*, uses this JSON file to make sure that the input field names (and types) are valid.
-Additionally, phconver adds a description to each field, extracting it from the JSON file.
+Additionally, phconvert adds a description to each field, extracting it from the JSON file.

 ## Read Photon-HDF5 files